SamRyzek/MakeChangeProject/README.md

 ### Goals!

-At this point in the training I feel the area that I am weakest in is methods and the passing of variables between methods.
-With that being said, I will be using methods heavily in this program to help in learning this important concept.
-My second major goal is to complete the project with functional program; meeting all stated requirements.
+My goal is to complete the project with functional program; meeting all stated requirements.

 Program began using methods, but was having difficulty in making it work.
 MakeChange.java contains a working model based on the project parameters.
-A second class was started, MakeChangeMethod.java where I will work on getting the program to work using methods.

 ### What I learned!